Lockheed Shipbuilding and Construction Company

 Lockheed Shipbuilding and Construction Company (also known as Lockheed Shipbuilding) was a shipyard in Seattle, Washington, with Yard 1 on Harbor Island and Yard 2 at what is now Jack Block Park at Seattle Terminal 5, both at the mouth of the West Waterway of Duwamish River.
 Yard 1 was founded in 1898 as the Puget Sound Bridge and Dredging Company, the company that built Harbor Island, and it was purchased by Lockheed in 1959.
-Yard 2 began operation in 1943 to build ships for the US Navy.
+Yard 2 began operation in 1943 to build ships for the U.S. Navy.
 The shipyard was permanently closed in 1988; Yard 2 was sold in 1989, and Yard 1 was sold in 1997, both to Port of Seattle.

 History

 The Lockheed Shipyard Operable Unit consisted of an 18 acre shipyard facility located on the west side of Harbor Island at 2929 16th Avenue Southwest (Yard 1) and a 45 acre shipyard on the North end of Terminal 5 at 2801 SW Florida St (Yard 2).
 The Lockheed Shipyard was a shipbuilding facility from the 1930s until 1988.
 Yard 1 was bounded on the north by Southwest Lander Street, on the east by 16th Avenue Southwest, on the south by the Fisher Mill property, and the west by the West Waterway of the Duwamish River and Yard 2 was bordered by Elliott Bay on the north, the Harbor Island West Waterway Operable Unit on the east, Pacific Sound Resources (PSR) Marine Sediment Unit on the west, and the Port of Seattle Terminal 5 to the south.

 In the 1960s the shipyard built several of the initial ferries after the formation of the Alaska Marine Highway.